 This depends on the company and agreement.
 As a rule of thumb, you can usually expect 4–5 weeks of exclusive usage per year per fraction.

-Is it easy to sell fractional ownership?
+How to sell fractional ownership?